Kantarō Suzuki: Naval career

-Prime Minister
+Premiership (1945)

 On 7 April 1945, Prime Minister Kuniaki Koiso resigned and Suzuki was appointed to take his place at the age of seventy-seven.
 He simultaneously held the portfolios for Minister for Foreign Affairs and for Greater East Asia.

 Prime Minister Suzuki contributed to the final peace negotiations with the Allied Powers in World War II.
 He was involved in calling two unprecedented imperial conferences which helped resolve the split within the Japanese Imperial Cabinet over the Potsdam Declaration.
-He outlined the terms to Emperor Hirohito who had already agreed to accept unconditional surrender.
+He outlined the terms to emperor Hirohito who had already agreed to accept unconditional surrender.
 This went strongly against the military faction of the cabinet, who desired to continue the war in hopes of negotiating a more favorable peace agreement.
 Part of this faction attempted to assassinate Suzuki twice in the Kyūjō Incident on the morning of 15 August 1945.

-After the surrender of Japan became public, Suzuki resigned and Prince Higashikuni became next prime minister.
+After the surrender of Japan became public, Suzuki resigned and Prince Higashikuni became the next prime minister.
 Suzuki was the Chairman of the Privy Council from 7 August 1944 to 7 June 1945 and again after the surrender of Japan from 15 December 1945 to 13 June 1946.

-Suzuki died of natural causes.
+Suzuki died of cancer on 17 April, 1948.
 His grave is in his home town of Noda, Chiba.
 One of his two sons became director of Japan's immigration service, while the other was a successful lawyer.